metalaureate/word2vec-mac/README.md

  https://github.com/marekrei/convertvec

-Tools for computing distributed representtion of words
+Tools for computing distributed representation of words
 ------------------------------------------------------

 We provide an implementation of the Continuous Bag-of-Words (CBOW) and the Skip-gram model (SG), as well as several demo scripts.